România Liberă: History and profile

-The name România liberă was first used by a daily newspaper focusing on politics published between 15 May 1877, (one day after Romania declared its independence from the Ottoman Empire) and 13 April 1888, and afterwards by daily with somewhat erratic publication between 1915-1920.
+The name România liberă was first used by a daily newspaper focusing on politics published between 15 May 1877, (one day after Romania declared its independence from the Ottoman Empire) and 13 April 1888, and afterwards by daily with somewhat erratic publication between 1915 and 1920.

 The current series of România liberă began on 28 January 1943, during World War II, as an illegal newspaper of the Union of Patriots, a front organisation of the Communist Party.
 During the war it opposed the Nazi-allied government of Ion Antonescu, issuing calls to sabotage of the war industry and open armed resistance.
 Although after 1947 all the newspapers were controlled by the Communist Party, it has been described as the least ideological daily during the era of Nicolae Ceaușescu.
 It was also the only Romanian newspaper allowed to publish full-page advertisement sections.

 In 1988, four journalists from România liberă, Petre Mihai Băcanu, Anton Uncu, Mihai Creanga, and Alexandru Chivoiu, attempted to publish a clandestine newspaper called Romania in which they criticized the Romanian leader Nicolae Ceaușescu and the censorship of the press, demanding press freedom and democracy.
 The four journalists were arrested by the Securitate, the secret police of the Communist regime, and were thrown in prison.
-They were freed on December 22 by the revolutionaries who had overthrown Ceausescu.
+They were freed on 22 December by the revolutionaries who had overthrown Ceausescu.
 They returned to România liberă and transformed the newspaper into a voice of the opposition to communism.

 Although Ceaușescu was killed in December 1989, the power in Romania was taken mostly by former members of the Communist Party, notably Ion Iliescu.
 România liberă newspaper became the most critical voice against Iliescu and his government.
 The newspaper promoted conservative values, democracy, and the argued that Romania should join NATO and the European Union.
 They also wrote extensively about the abuses of the Securitate during the Communist Party's rule.